Algirdas Kaušpėdas: Biography

 Kaušpėdas's father, Vytautas Kaušpėdas, was also an architect.

 From 1960–1971, Algirdas Kaušpėdas studied at Vilnius 23rd secondary school, in 1968–1971 he studied at Vilnius children art school.
 In 1976, he graduated from Faculty of Architecture of Vilnius Civil Engineering Institute.
 In 1976–1984, Kaušpėdas worked as an architect at the Institute of City Construction Planning in Kaunas.
 In 1984–1990, was the secretary of Kaunas Architects' Union.
 In 1990–1992, was a director of Lithuanian national television.
-In mariage with Audra Kauspediene had two daughters.
+In marriage with Audra Kauspediene had two daughters.

 From 1993, he is a director in the architecture company Jungtinės pajėgos.
 Kaušpėdas constructed dwelling houses in Lithuania, Germany, Denmark, Norway.
 He released catalogues of multiple dwelling houses and established the company of real estate projects development JP Haus.

 In 1988–1990, he was an active member of Sąjūdis, a member of its initiative group and council.
 Kaušpėdas also participated in the presidential election campaign of Rolandas Paksas.
 In the 2004 elections, he supported Petras Auštrevičius.